yugr/rust-slides/features/cons/panics/README.md

   - It seems that `panic=abort` still calls the (blackbox) panic hooks (handlers)

 Does `panic=abort` avoid all overheads ?
 I couldn't get it to do anything in [this](https://news.ycombinator.com/item?id=30867188) example.
+  - we need to find way to reduce it to `ud2`

 Check if optimizations from https://www.youtube.com/watch?v=ItemByR4PRg (LICM, ADCE, etc.) are also disabled for Rust ?

 Check if C++ also has same overhead due to exceptions: https://www.rottedfrog.co.uk/?p=24
   - If not, we need a slide on this

-Measure increase of BTB and I$ misses PMUs vs panics disabled
+Measure increase of BTB/I$ misses PMUs and [stack usage](https://www.memorysafety.org/blog/rav1d-performance-optimization) when panics are disabled